Vote: 2023 Anacortes Levy

 Don't forget to vote by 8pm Tuesday, April 25.
-Ballot were mailed our awhile ago and should be postmarked by Tuesday night or delivered to one of the two Anacortes Vote Drop Boxes.
+Ballots were mailed our awhile ago and should be postmarked by Tuesday night or delivered to one of the two Anacortes Vote Drop Boxes.

 Ballot Box locations: